 Ellsworth Cemetery Established in 1876

-Ellsworth Cemetery was created on December 21, 1876, when six African American Union Army Veterans filed Maryland Articles of Incorporation to provide a burial place “for the Colored residents of Westminster, Maryland”.
-Reuben Walker, David Ireland, William Massey, William Adams, Lewis Dorsey and Samuel Bowens, the incorporators, all participated in the bloody Civil War Campaigns of 1863, 1864, and 1865.
+Ellsworth Cemetery was created on December 21, 1876, when seven prominent members of the African American community filed Maryland Articles of Incorporation to provide a burial place “for the Colored residents of Westminster, Maryland”.
+Reuben Walker, David Ireland, William Massey, William Adams, Lewis Dorsey, Nelson Edwards and Samuel Bowens were the incorporators.
+At least five of the men participated in the bloody Civil War Campaigns of 1863, 1864, and 1865.
 They recognized Colonel Elmer Ellsworth, a friend of Abraham Lincoln who was the first Union Officer to die in the Civil War.
 The ground on which the Ellsworth Cemetery stands was sold to the group by the Estate of Elias Yingling for the sum of one dollar on June 11th, 1894.

-While we believe five of the six men who established the cemetery are buried there, research is on- going to provide documentation.
-Mr. David Ireland is likely buried in Arlington National Cemetery in Virginia.
+Six of the seven men who established the cemetery are buried there.
+The seventh, Private David Ireland, is buried in Arlington National Cemetery in Virginia.

 1876-1950